 3. Turn off 5G coverage you don’t want or have

 Apple touts a Smart Data feature that’s specific to its 5G phones (the iPhone 12 and iPhone 13 lines) that will automatically switch between 4G LTE and 5G networks — without you having to know or do a thing — based on how you’re using your device.
 The automatic switch is part of an effort to improve battery life.
 However, you may find that your iPhone’s battery drains faster than it did before.
-When you liked this informative article along with you would want to be given more information relating to gacor mania slot i implore you to stop by the web site.
 If you don’t want to sacrifice battery life for faster 5G speeds, shut it down.
 You can always turn 5G back on when you want it, or when service in your area improves.

 To or iPhone 13, forcing it to always use 4G LTE even if you have 5G coverage, open the Settings app, then go to Cellular > Cellular Data Options > Voice & Data and tap LTE.